 Session beer has a long history of being workers beer in some of the great brewing nations.
 They just happen to have lower alcohol and it was served to the workers to quench their thirst during times that clean water supplies weren’t always the best.
 In the Czech Republic the workers beer was basically for glass blowers, in Belgium the farm workers were given saison which was typically 3% not the 7% you see today.
 You go to the home of session beer, to England, the workers there would drink mild, pretty moderate strength.
 In Germany its called Schankbier and that’s based on the alcohol percentage.
 In Belgium they are referred to as “table beer.”

-In terms of session beer, the British have done it really well so to just mimic them is not going to get you anywhere.
+In terms of session beer, the British have done it really well.

 Some of the reasons why the British beers are so good has to do with the cask conditions.
 I’m actually coming out with a line of cask only beers this year, they will be one-offs based on one style for one time and it will be all cask.